Corner of Bridgeway and El Portal, Sausalito CA 94965

 Viña del Mar Park

 Viña del Mar Park is the best known and most photographed park in Sausalito.
 Located adjacent to the parking lot and arrivals area for the Ferry pier, it is so central to the layout of Sausalito that it’s almost inevitable you’ll walk or drive by!
+150 years ago it was a swampy patch of land next to a railroad cargo and passenger terminal that linked points north to San Francisco via ferries.

 The park is named for Viña del Mar, Chile, one of Sausalito’s Sister Cities.
+Scroll down to the bottom of the page for a video about Viña del Mar.

-The small;, triangle-shaped park in the heart of downtown Sausalito is famous for three features, all of them designed for the Court of the Universe at the1915 Panama Pacific Fair and Exposition in San Francisco.
+The small;, triangle-shaped park in the heart of downtown Sausalito is famous for three features, all of them designed for the Court of the Universe at the 1915 Panama Pacific Fair and Exposition in San Francisco.
 The Fair was ostensibly held to celebrate the opening of the Panama Canal, but the political purpose was to show the world that the City had recovered from the 1906 Earthquake and Fire and was “open for business.”

 Like the Palace of Fine Arts in San Francisco (the only surviving building from the Fair), the elephant statues and fountain found in Viña del Mar Park were deemed too beautiful to fall to the wrecker’s ball, and they were moved to Sausalito and installed here almost a century ago when the Fair closed and most of its buildings were torn down.